dev-dpoudel/apbs-gateway-wiki/docs/appDashboard.md

 2. Consecutive cards i.e. card 2-6 show the total number of services requestes processed through APBS system.

 ### Graphs Section
-3. The remaining section of the app dashboard shows the graph relating to the total tariff amount, tarriff count, and consecutive trnasaction amount and transaction count for past thirty days.
+3. The remaining section of the app dashboard shows the graph relating to the total tariff amount, tarriff count, and consecutive transaction amount and transaction count for past thirty days.
 These graph are intended to access the load of system in past 30 days.